-Cut and Paste is a method of moving a file or folder from one location on your computer to another.
+Cut and Paste is an easy way of moving a file or folder from one location on your computer to another.
 For example, from your Desktop into your Documents or Pictures folders.

 In use, it’s very similar to Copy & Paste, except that you don’t create any duplicates, you’re moving the original file/folder.
 We covered Copy & Paste on the previous page, if you missed it you can review it here How To Copy And Paste In Windows